 Watch out for payment requests

-Be cautious of any WhatsApp messages that ask for payment, such as a request for money to secure a job offer or for processing fees.
+Be cautious of any WhatsApp or SMS messages that ask for payment, such as a request for money to secure a job offer or for processing fees.
 Legitimate companies will never ask for payment through WhatsApp or any other instant messaging platform.
+In fact, candidates should never have to pay a recruitment company for their services.
+It is not how the recruitment companies work.
+In Canada, if you’ve received a suspicious text message, you can forward the message to 7726 (SPAM) to report the phone number.

 In conclusion, WhatsApp can be a useful tool for communication in the recruitment industry, but it is important to be cautious of potential fraud.
 If you’re job searching and want to connect with one of our talented recruiters, get in touch here.